Cathedral chapter: Chancellor

 The third officer is the chancellor (scholasticus, écoldtre, capiscol, magistral, etc.) (not to be confused with the chancellor of the diocese).
 The chancellor of the cathedral church is charged with the oversight of its schools, ought to read theology lectures and superintend the lections in the choir and correct slovenly readers.
 Chancellors are often the secretary and librarian of the chapter.
 In the absence of the dean and precentor the chancellor is president of the chapter.
 The easternmost stall, on the dean's side of the choir, is usually assigned to the chancellor.

 Treasurer

 The fourth officer is the treasurer (custos, sacrisla, cheficier).
 They are guardians of the fabric and all the furniture and ornaments of the church.
 It was their duty to provide bread and wine for the Eucharist and candles and incense.
 They also regulated such matters as the ringing of the bells.
 The treasurer's stall is opposite to that of the chancellor.
+The first treasurer for York Minster, for example, was appointed in 1091 when the office was established by Thomas of Bayeux, Archbishop of York.